 Panchakarma is the traditional form of detoxification of the body and mind that facilitates rejuvenation.
 It has been utilized for thousands of years as a method of staying healthy, young, and vital.

-According to Dr. Marc Halpern, the Founder and Director of the California College of Ayurveda, "Panchakarma is the single most powerful tool we use in Ayurveda for purifying the body and rebuilding its internal strength.
-It is an essential part of the treatment for any chronic disease, both physical and mental."
+According to Dr. Marc Halpern, the Founder and Director of the California College of Ayurveda; "Panchakarma is the single most powerful tool we use in Ayurveda for purifying the body and rebuilding its internal strength.
+It is an essential part of the treatment for any chronic disease, whether physical or mental."

-Pancha Karma is unlike any other detoxification program because it is fundamentally designed to remove a different form of toxin.
-While many toxins exist in our environment which accumulate and harm our bodies, Ayurvedic Pancha Karma addresses a special toxin called ama which is formed within our own bodies.
+Panchakarma is unlike any other detoxification program; it is fundamentally designed to remove a different form of toxin.
+While many toxins exist in our environment which accumulate and harm our bodies, Ayurvedic Panchakarma addresses a special toxin called ama which is formed within our own bodies.

 Ama is the by-product of inadequate digestion.
 It has the qualities of stickiness and heaviness.
 In our bodies it clogs our systems and damages our tissues.
 It is among the most damaging of forces in our bodies and contributes to disease.

 Here is an analogy to help you understand how ama is formed.
 Imagine that there is a fire inside your stomach.
 Think of a campfire.
 If the fire is weak, it cannot burn up the wood put on it.
 Instead, the wood smolders and begins to smoke.
 In the end, charred bits are left and the wood is not efficiently turned into ash.

 Poor digestive fire, or digestive strength, leads to food being improperly digested.
 This results in gas, bloating, burning indigestion, or constipation.
 In addition, a residue of this poorly digested food accumulates in your digestive tract and overflows into your bodily systems.
 This residue is ama.